 Adequate Assurance.
 When reasonable grounds for insecurity arise with respect to the performance of Your obligations under this Agreement, We may in writing demand adequate assurance of due performance and, until We receive such assurance, We may if reasonable, suspend performance of Our obligations.
 Failure to provide adequate assurances within thirty (30) days, when properly demanded, will be considered a default of this Agreement for which no additional cure period will be granted.

 Adequate Assurance.
-Purchaser shall be responsible for providing evidence and argument in support of the Sale Order in order to establish its ability to provideadequate assurance of future performance” (within the meaning of Section 365(f)(2)(B) of the Bankruptcy Code) of any Contract identified as a Designated Contract.
-Seller agrees to use their commercially reasonable efforts to cooperate with Purchaser in the presentation of such evidence and argument.
-Notwithstanding the foregoing, the Bankruptcy Court’s refusal to approve the assumption by Purchaser of any Contract on the grounds that “adequate assurance of future performance” by Purchaser of such Contract has not been provided shall constitute grounds for termination pursuant to Section 12.1(b) hereof.
+Purchaser shall provide evidence and argument in support of the Sale Order in order to establish its ability to provide "adequate assurance of future performance" (within the meaning of Section 365(f)(2)(B) of the Bankruptcy Code) of any Contract identified as a Designated Contract.
+The Sellers agree to use their commercially reasonable efforts to cooperate with the Purchaser in the presentation of such evidence and argument.
+The Bankruptcy Court's refusal to approve the assumption by the Purchaser of any Designated Contract or Added Contract solely on the grounds that "adequate assurance of future performance" by the Purchaser of such Designated Contract or Added Contract has not been provided shall not constitute (i) a failure of the condition precedent described in Section 9.2 hereof, or (ii) grounds for termination pursuant to Section 12.1(b) hereof.

 Adequate Assurance.
 Purchaser will timely provide such information to Sellers, as Sellers believe is reasonably necessary to provide “adequate assurance,” as that term is used in Section 365 of the Bankruptcy Code, with respect to Assumed Leases and Assumed Contracts.